davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

   - Create a platform application
   - create a platform endpoint
   - Publish to the platform endpoint
-  - Supported by Google GCM, Apple APNS, Amazong ADM
+  - Supported by Google GCM, Apple APNS, Amazon ADM

 ### SNS Security